rukshn/spark-docs/projects/index.md

 ## Creating a project

-There are several ways to create a project in the CQL Editor:
+There are several ways to create a project in the The Spark Editor:

 - Using the left sidebar
 - Using the dashboard